MarketFair: History

-MarketFair was built in 1987 by JMB/Federated Realty (now Urban Shopping Centers), and is managed by Centennial.
+MarketFair was built in 1987 by JMB-Federated Realty Associates (now Urban Retail Properties), and is managed by Centennial.
 The one-story mall, then called Princeton MarketFair, was positioned as a fashion center.
 Tenants included The Limited, Petite Sophisticate, Structure. was put into repositioning and updating MarketFair since 1996, including $2 million spent renovating the food court.
 By July 2001, sales had increased 50%, or $20 million, to $61 million under the new management.

 Tenants

 There are about 38 different establishments in the mall.
 Home furnishings accounts for a large part of the center’s mix.
 The mall is distinguished by its assortment of specialty shops, such as Williams Sonoma, and Pottery Barn.
 Restaurants featured in the mall include: Tommy’s Tavern + Tap (opened on December 7, 2020; replaced Big Fish Seafood Bistro), P.F.
 Chang's.
-Recent changes to the mall include the addition of a new Banana Republic concept store, construction for a West Elm, renovation of its Barnes and Noble, and the new additions of Seasons 52, Bahama Breeze, and Qdoba, that all opened in Fall 2013.
+Recent changes to the mall include the addition of a new Banana Republic concept store, construction for a West Elm, renovation of its Barnes & Noble, and the new additions of Seasons 52, Bahama Breeze, and Qdoba, that all opened in Fall 2013.
 There is also a ten-screen AMC Theatres.

 The mall's regular clientele tend to be affluent, educated consumers with an average household income of $120,000.